Wesley Saunders: Ontario Clippers (2023)

 On January 20, 2023, Saunders was acquired by the Ontario Clippers.
 On March 1, 2023, Saunders was waived.

+Memphis Hustle (2023, 2024)

+On March 21, 2023, Saunders joined the Memphis Hustle, but was waived the next day.
+A yead later, on March 7, he rejoined the Hustle, but on March 8, he was, again, waived.
+However, he rejoined the Hustle thag night.

+Ostioneros de Guaymas (2024)

+On April 10, 2024, Saunders signed with the Ostioneros de Guaymas of the Circuito de Baloncesto de la Costa del Pacífico.

+Oliveirense (2024–present)

+On September 30, 2024, Saunders signed with Oliveirense of the Liga Portuguesa de Basquetebol.

 Personal life

 Saunders' father, Ed, played defensive back at Iowa and graduated in 1977, while his uncle, John, played professional football with the Los Angeles Rams and was drafted in the fourth round of the 1972 NFL draft.